smapiot/piral-cli-xbuild/packages/piral-cli-xbuild/README.md

 ## Installation

-Use your favorite NPM client for the installation:
+Use your favorite npm client for the installation:

 ```sh
 npm i piral-cli-xbuild --save-dev